A game-changing week for solar panels

 Mr Musk has hinted that he will be mass-producing his game-changing technology as soon as possible and the same fossil fuel lobbyists who bought Mr Cameron’s ear must be quaking in their over-priced boots.

-The technology was always promised as the ‘big fix’ for the ‘global warming’ problem.
+This technology always promised the ‘big fix’ for the ‘global warming’ problem.
 Climate change as a term has replaced global warming and pushed by a ‘pro-fracking’ media to take the sting out of the tail of the problem – I digressed.

-So a solar panelled future looks to be a major part of ‘saving our civilisation’ from the ravages of politics.
+So a solar panelled future looks to be a significant part of ‘saving our civilisation’ from the ravages of politics.

 If a car company produced a car that needed no fuel, then that would be a game-changer.
-We currently have this today with the steady progress of electric cars.
+We currently have this today with the steady progress of electric vehicles.

 Additionally, if someone also gave you the ability to power your car and your home up for free, without relying on expensive energy companies, then that’s a tipping point for revolution.
 Your fuel savings alone would pay for the technology.

 Solar panels will be at the heart of this change.
 That’s why I love this technology.
-The Scottish National Party, like solar panels used to be considered ‘the underdog’.
+The Scottish National Party, like solar panels considered ‘the underdog’.
 How things change, eh!

 Fracking will have the same impact on your energy bills like the manufacture of your Nike’s in China lowered the cost of your shoes – that’s not at all!